Hobby Lobby, Conestoga Wood Specialties say they run their firms with Christian values

 Requirements apply to the corporations, not the individual owners, the government says

-The court will review provisions in the Affordable Care Act requiring for-profit employers of a certain size to offer insurance benefits for birth control and other reproductive health services without a co-pay.
-At issue is whether certain companies can refuse to do so on the sincere claim it would violate their owners’ long-established personal beliefs.
+The court is reviewing provisions of the Affordable Care Act requiring for-profit employers of a certain size to offer insurance benefits for birth control and other reproductive health services without a co-pay.

 The church-state issue now in the spotlight involves three-pronged rules negotiated last year between the Obama administration and various outside groups.

-Under the changes, churches and houses of worship are exempt from the contraception mandate.
+Under the changes, churches and houses of worship are completely exempt from the contraception mandate.

 The Hobby Lobby and Conestoga claims are in yet another Obamacare category: for-profit corporations claiming a religion-based exemption.